arup-group/pam/resources/paper/paper.md

 In the transport domain, this might be predicting how many people will buy an electric vehicle so that future energy demand can be planned, or predicting how many people will use a new train station so that a new rail line can be funded.

 Activity modelling is a growing paradigm used for these models, in which individuals are explicitly represented and their movements are based on predicting sequences of activities connected by trips [@TRB-primer].
 Each activity is geolocated and has a type or purpose, such as "work".
-Figure \ref{fig:Example activity sequences} shows illustrative activity sequence outputs from an activitiy model.
+Figure \ref{fig:Example activity sequences} shows illustrative activity sequence outputs from an activity model.
 This is a key shift from more simplified approaches and can be used to potentially create more useful and more accurate predictions [@Rasouli].

 Activity modelling is also a key component of agent-based modelling approaches such as MATSim [@MATSim:2016].